 Also call your health care provider right away if:

-Your health care provider will perform a physical examination with a focus on the groin, testicles, and abdomen.
-To help diagnose the cause of the pain, your health care provider will ask medical history questions such as:
+Your health care provider will do an exam of your groin, testicles, and abdomen.
+Your health care provider will ask you questions about the pain such as:

 The following tests may be performed:

 Trojian TH, Lishnak TS, Heiman D. Epididymitis and Orchitis: An Overview.
 Am Fam Physician.
 April 2009; 79(7).

 Wampler SM, Llanes M. Common scrotal and testicular problems.
 Prim Care.
 2010;37:613-626.